jonathangeiger/kohana-jelly/guide/jelly.cud.md

 ##### Example - Saving a record from $_POST data

-Security implications aside, there is a shortcut provided for populating data in a newly instantiated model, which is useful for form processing.
+There is a shortcut provided for populating data in a newly instantiated model, which is useful for form processing:

 	Jelly::factory('post', $_POST)->save();

+However, one must take care to only insert the keys that are wanted, otherwise there are significant security implications.
+For example, insert the POST data directly would allow an attacker to update fields that weren't necessarily in the form.

+	// Extract the useful keys first
+	$model->set(Arr::extract($_POST, array('keys', 'to', 'use')));

 ### Delete